-As long as the loans are eligible for Skip a Payment, you may skip them all.
+As long as your loans are eligible for Skip a Payment, you may skip them all.
 Keep in mind that all of your due dates will be advanced and interest will continue to accrue on your loans.

 Can I skip a payment on any of my loans?

 - Real Estate Secured Loans

 - Certain specially underwritten Auto Loans

 - Loans paid by an insurance claim or through a debt management program